mail2thota/ansible_provision/README.md

 docker:
   hostgroup: configured hostgroup name in the common[hostgroups] on this group of docker registery will be installed
   version: docker version number

 es_master:
   hostgroup: configured hostgroup name in the common[hostgroups] on this group of nodes elastic search master nodes will be installed
   version: elasticsearch version number
+  es_config:
+    network.host: network address within which es_master cluster should be available cluster.name: es_master cluster name
+    http.port: accessing port of es_master
+    transport.tcp.port: transportation port of es_master
+    node.data: determine whether es_master allows to store data or not node.master: determine whether es_master is master or not bootstrap.memory_lock: it tries to lock the process address space into RAM, preventing any es_master memory from being swapped out
+  es_heap_size: to specify the maximum size of total heap space for es_master
 es_node:
   hostgroup: configured hostgroup name in the common[hostgroups] on this group of nodes elastic search worker nodes will be installed
+   es_config:
+    network.host: network address within which es_node cluster should be available cluster.name: es_node cluster name
+    http.port: accessing port of es_node
+    transport.tcp.port: transportation port of es_node
+    node.data: determine whether es_node allows to store data or not node.master: determine whether es_node is master or not bootstrap.memory_lock: it tries to lock the process address space into RAM, preventing any es_node memory from being swapped out
+  es_api_port: interaction port of es_node
 kibana:
   hostgroup: configured hostgroup name in the common[hostgroups] on this group of nodes kibana will be installed
   elasticsearch_url: elasticsearch master host adddress to use